 Think of it like the Neurologists are in charge of the computer hardware.
 The psychologists are in charge of the computer's operating system.
 Teachers are in charge of the programs that are installed ;) (i.e. education, school and tertiary)

-The problem is that while we can diagnose and manage non-neurotypical brains with neurology and functional and traditional MRI's, it's expensive to do so.
+The problem is that while we can diagnose and manage neurodiverse brains with neurology and functional and traditional MRI's, it is expensive to do so.

 Where Psychology and Psychiatry come in